lgersman/pragmatic-angular/README.md

 Using ``ng-on`` allows you to handle ANY native or [custom](https://developer.mozilla.org/en/docs/Web/API/CustomEvent) events of an element (or even bubbled from its children).

-The directive expects data in object notation as it's value.
+The directive expects data in object notation as its value.

 Each key of the object is expected to be an one or more space-separated event types and optional namespaces, such as ``click`` or ``keydown.myPlugin``.